bposzewiecka/PhaseDancerSimulator/README.md

 # Tree-Seg-Dup - Simulator of collapsed segmental duplications

 To account for a complex history of the formation of segmental duplications **Tree-Seg-Dup** simulates such regions based on the tree topology.
 Fragment of the reference genome is assigned to the root of the tree.
 Child sequences are created by copying a parent node sequence and mutating each base at a fixed rate per base.
-Than, long-reads (PacBio or Oxford Nanopore) are simulated using PBSIM2.
+Then, long-reads (PacBio or Oxford Nanopore) are simulated using PBSIM2.

 **Tree-Seg-Dup** outputs:

 * image presenting tree topology.
 * XML file storing tree tolopology.
 * information about the mutations for every node of the tree (in *vcf* format).
-* reads simulated for leaves or all node (depending on the settings).
+* reads simulated for leaves or all nodes (depending on the settings).

 ##  Dependencies

 To run Tree-Seg-Dup you should have above software installed: